PmagPy/PmagPy/CONTRIBUTING.md

     + If you have done the "developer install" of PmagPy, you can simply navigate to your PmagPy directory.

-- Navigate to the data_files directory on your command line.
+- Once you have located or moved the data\_files, navigate to the data_files directory on your command line.
 Run the command:

     `jupyter notebook`